owlchester/kanka-docs/docs/source/entities/characters.md

 ## Deities?

-We typically recommend having deities as characters in your world, to benefit from the available features of the character entity type.
+We typically recommend having deities as characters in your world, to benefit from the available features of the character entity type, and combine them with a [quick link](/advanced/quick-link).